🍷

 📝Exam Study NotesWSET / CMS

-• Maison Verget founded 1990 by Jean-Marie Guffens at Sologny (northern Mâconnais); structured as buy-grapes-not-wine négoce contracted directly with growers across three Burgundy regions
+• Maison Verget was founded in 1990 by Jean-Marie Guffens at Sologny in the northern Maconnais; structured as a buy-grapes-not-wine negoce contracting directly with growers across three Burgundy regions

-• Range: Mâconnais (Pouilly-Fuissé, Saint-Véran, Mâcon-Villages cuvées), Côte de Beaune (Meursault, Puligny, Chassagne, Grand Crus), Chablis (Premier and Grand Cru)
+• Range: Maconnais (Pouilly-Fuisse, Saint-Veran, Macon-Villages cuvees), Cote de Beaune (Meursault, Puligny, Chassagne, Grand Crus including Batard-Montrachet and Corton-Charlemagne), Chablis (Premier and Grand Cru)

-• Cellar protocols uniform across the range: whole-bunch slow pressing, indigenous-yeast fermentations, twelve to eighteen months barrel élevage, 15 to 30 percent new oak, low sulfur
+• Cellar protocols uniform across the range: whole-bunch slow pressing, indigenous-yeast fermentations, twelve to eighteen months barrel elevage, 15 to 30 percent new oak, low sulfur